 Test 4: Strength - Anterior powerline Bunkie test

 To perform this test, set up in a front plank position with your feet elevated 30cm off the ground.
 Remove 1 leg from the step so all your weight is going through one leg.
 Ensure that your body, hip & leg remain straight.
-Hold this position for as long as possible and compare to the other side.
+Hold this position for as long as possible and compare it to the other side.
 A normal result on this test is 40 seconds, with no greater than 10% difference side to side.
 Whilst this test does challenge the hip flexor muscles, there are obviously other areas that will be stressed by this test.
 (Brumitt 2015)

 Test 5: Strength - AxIT hip flexion